eheinzen/elo/README.md

 Please see the vignette for examples.

 # Naming Schema

+Most functions begin with the prefix "elo.", for easy autocompletion.

 - Vectors or scalars of Elo scores are denoted `elo.A` or `elo.B`.